-The research result is believed to have stemmed from Cordyceps' ability to activate skeletal muscle metabolic regulators.
-It also improved glucose and lactate uptake during exercise along with an improvement in angiogenesis, which refers to the production of new blood vessels.
-This further suggests that Cordyceps is among the best natural pre workout energy sources.
+Cordyceps activate skeletal muscle metabolic regulators to boost energy levels.
+In the study involving rats, the mushroom also improved glucose and lactate uptake during exercise, along with an improvement in angiogenesis, which refers to the production of new blood vessels.
+This further suggests that Cordyceps is among the best natural pre-workout energy sources.

-Similarly, a study was performed on human subjects(3) to determine the effect of acute supplementation and chronic supplementation with cordyceps militaris on the tolerance levels of athletes.
-The scientists wanted to determine whether the mushroom could offer a workout energy boost when performing this research.
+Similarly, a study was performed on human subjects(4) to determine the effect of acute supplementation and chronic supplementation with cordyceps Militaris on the tolerance levels of athletes.
+The scientists wanted to determine whether the mushroom could offer a workout energy boost.

 After each training session, their Maximal oxygen consumption (VO2max), time to exhaustion (TTE), and ventilatory threshold (VT) were measured to assess their tolerance to workouts.
-The acute group showed a significant improvement in their abilities to go on with training, tolerating higher intensity workouts for more extended periods.
+The acute supplementation group showed a significant improvement in their abilities to continue training, tolerating higher intensity workouts for extended periods.

-These results were also seen in the chronic group but at much more enhanced levels.
+These results were seen in the chronic group but at much more enhanced levels.
 Based on these findings, the researchers concluded that cordyceps supplementation could improve athletic tolerance, primarily if used consistently for long periods.
-From this research study, it is easy to see that enjoying a pre workout with mushrooms can help improve weight training for all types of people.
+From this research study, it is easy to see that enjoying a pre-workout with mushrooms can help improve weight training for all types of people.

-When And How To Take Cordyceps Before Workout?
+When And How To Take Cordyceps Militaris Before Workout?

-For people new to using Cordyceps pre-workout, one of the most common questions is when is the best time to take cordyceps.
-If you are still wondering when to take cordyceps, you should know that the answer to this question will depend on the time you work out.
+For people new to using Cordyceps Sinensis pre-workout, one of the most common questions is when is the best time to take cordyceps.
+The best time to take cordyceps pre-workout depends on when you work out.

-For example, if you work out early in the morning, the best time to take cordyceps pre workout will be early.
-If you prefer working out in the evening, enjoy the cordyceps energy boost before workout in the evening.
+For example, if you work out early in the morning, the best time to take cordyceps Sinensis pre-workout will be early.
+If you prefer working out in the evening, take cordyceps an hour or two before the workout.

-As cordyceps mushrooms are usually available in the market in powder or capsule form, you can mix them with some water and drink the solution.
-It can also be taken as part of your pre-workout protein shake.
+As cordyceps mushrooms are usually available in powder or capsule form, you can mix them with water and drink the solution.
+You can also take the mushroom as part of your pre-workout protein shake.
 It is best to take it at least one hour before starting your workout to reap its maximum benefits.

-It is, however, worth noting that cordyceps rarely cause any significant side effects.
+However, cordyceps rarely cause significant side effects.
 Throughout history, the most complicated side effects cordyceps has caused include: